Drone likely flying from Ukraine war zone crashes in Croatia

 The government said that an official criminal investigation will be launched and that NATO will be informed about the incident.
 The crash means that the large drone flew for at least 350 miles (560 kilometers) apparently undetected by air defenses in Croatia, Hungary and possibly Romania, all members of the Western military alliance.

-Military experts of The War Zone online magazine said that the aircraft is likely a Soviet-era Tu-141 “Strizh” reconnaissance drone that must have severely malfunctioned and crossed over the entirety of Hungary and into Croatia from Ukraine.
+Military experts of The War Zone online magazine said that the aircraft is likely a Soviet-era Tu-141 “Strizh” reconnaissance drone that must have severely malfunctioned.
 It said that Ukraine is the only known current operator of the Tu-141.

 He said that the drone crashed in Zagreb after running out of fuel.